Hitotsubashi University (National)School of International and Public Policy

 Objective of the Program:

-Foreign Service Sub-program aims to develop those who are engaging in foreign services in Asian countries and beyond into higher-level professionals in terms of the ability of analyzing, formulating and implementing foreign policies in each country.
+Foreign Service Sub-program aims to develop those who are engaging in foreign services in Asian countries and beyond, into higher-informed and skilled professionals in terms of the ability of analyzing, formulating and implementing foreign policies.

 Overview of the Program:

-Foreign Service Sub-program was established to accept mid-career students from abroad, or JDS students in particular.
-Students in this sub-program can complete the Master’s program at IPP, by taking courses taught in English only.
+Foreign Service Sub-program was established to primarily train mid-career students from abroad, or JDS students in particular.
+Students in this sub-program can complete the Master’s program at IPP, by taking courses taught in English.

 Features of the Master’s Program: